 Parenchyma cells that maintain their ability to divide even at maturity help in wound healing and regeneration.
 Tyloses present in the parenchyma of xylem aid in the prevention of vascular tissue damage during drought.

-1. What are the Functions of Xylem and Phloem?
+1. What are the functions of Xylem and Phloem?

-Ans.
 One of the two types of transport tissues in vascular plants is Xylem, the other being phloem.
 Xylem's fundamental function is to carry water from the roots to the stems and leaves, but it also helps in the transport of nutrients.
-Phloem is the type of living tissue in plant species which transport the soluble organic compounds formed during photosynthesis to different parts of the plant.
+Phloem is the type of living tissue in plant species that transport the soluble organic compounds formed during photosynthesis to different parts of the plant.
 This method of transport is called translocation.

-2. Give Different Types of Permanent Tissue.
+2. Give different types of Permanent Tissue?

-Ans.
 Different types of Permanent Tissue are:

 Simple Permanent Tissue